Content

 Methylene blue

-If you have a history of of heart problems — such as QT prolongation and heart rhythm disturbance — you should talk to your healthcare provider before taking escitalopram.
+It’s important to note that escitalopram is often used with some of the medications and supplements listed above, but extra caution and monitoring are required.
+Also, if you have a history of heart problems — such as QT prolongation and heart rhythm disturbance — you should talk to your healthcare provider before taking escitalopram.

 Once prescribed, escitalopram may take some time to start working.
-Don’t go rogue and start adjusting your dosage.
-Always speak to your doctor before making any changes.
+Try to be patient, and always speak to your doctor before making any changes.

 This article is for informational purposes only and does not constitute medical advice.
 The information contained herein is not a substitute for and should never be relied upon for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.
 Learn more about our editorial standards here.